AceRB-notabot/KanaShift/README.md

 ## What This Is (and Is Not)

-KanaShift is not a replacement for authenticated encryption (e.g., AES-GCM), nor does it aim to provide semantic security for natural language.
+KanaShift is **not** a replacement for authenticated encryption (such as AES-GCM), and it does not aim to provide semantic security for free-form natural language.

-It is designed for reversible masking of structured text where format preservation, visual disguise, and password-based recovery matter.
+It is designed for **reversible masking of structured text**, where preserving visual form, character classes, and token boundaries matters, and where recovery is performed using a shared password.
+Typical use cases include identifiers, short messages, UI strings, logs, screenshots, and other human-visible text where conventional encryption would be awkward or visually obvious.

 ## Performance and Tuning

-KanaShift derives its keystream using PBKDF2 to impose a configurable cost per password guess.
-The default iteration count (500,000) is chosen for short strings and interactive use.
+KanaShift derives its keystream using PBKDF2 in order to impose a configurable computational cost on each password-guess attempt.
+The default iteration count (500,000) is chosen to balance interactive responsiveness with meaningful resistance to offline guessing for short strings.

+The default **500,000 PBKDF2 iterations** were calibrated on a macOS Mac mini (M4 Pro), resulting in roughly **~200 ms per encode/decode** in a browser environment.
+This targets a *“slow but usable”* interactive cost, comparable in wall-clock time to common bcrypt deployments (e.g. cost factor ~12), without claiming equivalent security guarantees.

-For longer-form text or batch processing, the iteration count can be tuned down substantially, trading brute-force resistance for throughput while preserving full reversibility and format stability.
+For longer text, bulk processing, or low-risk scenarios, the iteration count can be reduced substantially.
+This trades brute-force resistance for throughput while preserving full reversibility and the scheme’s structure-preserving behavior.

-### Security posture and Use cases
+### Security Posture and Use Cases

-KanaShift uses real cryptographic primitives to make reversal expensive, while intentionally preserving text structure and usability.
-With a strong 16-character password, guessing becomes extremely impractical.
+KanaShift uses standard cryptographic primitives (PBKDF2-HMAC-SHA256, domain separation, and per-message nonces) to make unauthorized reversal **computationally expensive**, while intentionally preserving text structure and usability.
+With a strong password, large-scale guessing becomes impractical due to the enforced key-derivation cost.

-KanaShift is designed for reversible masking of human-readable text in UIs, logs, demos, and identifiers, where stable tokenization, copy/paste friendliness, and visually plausible output matter.
+It is designed for **reversible masking of structured, human-readable text** in UIs, logs, demos, identifiers, and test data—where stable tokenization, copy/paste friendliness, and visually plausible output matter more than producing opaque ciphertext.
-The PBKDF2 500K setting increases the cost of password guessing, but does not turn the output into conventional ciphertext.

-As an open-source project, its strength comes from scrutiny rather than secrecy; any weaknesses are expected to surface through review rather than obscurity.

-### Calibration

-The default 500,000-iteration setting was calibrated on a macOS Mac mini (M4 Pro), where it produces an encode/decode time of about 200 ms in a browser environment.
-This targets a “slow but usable” cost comparable in wall-clock time to common bcrypt deployments (for example, cost factor 12), without claiming the same security properties.
+Version 2 of KanaShift includes a **per-message nonce**, preventing keystream reuse across messages.
+The required header is itself **masked into kana**, so outputs remain visually uniform.
+As a result, KanaShift is no longer format-preserving in the strict cryptographic sense, but preserves format at the payload level.

+KanaShift does not aim to replace authenticated encryption or provide semantic security for natural language.
+Its security model is explicit and reviewable, and as an open-source project it relies on scrutiny rather than obscurity.

 ---

 ## Shared Core

 - Keyed and reversible (`password + salt + iterations`)
-- Format-preserving (keeps `space`, `-`, `'`)
+- Payload-level format preservation (keeps `space`, `-`, `'`)
-- Class-preserving rotation (no cross-class mapping, no zero-shifts)
+- Class-preserving rotations (no cross-class mapping, no zero-shifts)
+- PBKDF2-HMAC-SHA256–derived keystream
-- PBKDF2-HMAC-SHA256 keystream
+- Per-message nonce to prevent keystream reuse (masked header)
-- Optional verification (decode can return OK / FAILED)
+- Optional verification variants (decode can return **OK / FAILED**)

 ---